LeeMorinUCF/QMB3311S22/demo_11_PP_Ch_07_Methods/README.md

 A *method* is kind of function that is attached to a particular type of object called a ```class```.
+You have been using classes in the previous chapters without knowing it: objects of type ```int```, ```bool```, and ```str``` are all represented by classes, and each one associated with a set of methods.
+A class is like a module for objects of a particular type, except that classes contain methods and modules contain functions.

 ## Modules, Classes, and Methods